mohdanas-git/InternShip/LEARNING_LOG.md

 flex: Enables a flexible layout with items aligned in rows or columns.

 grid: Creates a two-dimensional layout with rows and columns for precise placement.

+Day 11:
+18-07-2025 (Friday)
+Flexbox is used to set the item in the page horizontaly or vertically it work as an one dimensional array. we use flexbox by setting the display property as:
+display: flex;

+Day 12:
+21-07-2025 (Monday)
+CSS Grid for layout make the page into rows and columns which allow more control to developer to place the item on the webpage.
+For using CSS Grid structure we set the display as:
+display: grid;
+grid-template-columns: 1fr 1fr 1fr;
+grid-template-rows: auto 200px;